mbizhani/mbizhani.github.io/_drafts/devops.md

 ### Sonatype Nexus 3

-Sonatype Nexus is one the greatest open source repository management software.
-It supports various repository types such as Docker registry, Maven, NPM, and so on.
+Sonatype Nexus is one of the greatest open source repository management software.
+It supports various repository types such as
+_Docker registry_, _Maven_, _NPM_, and so on.
 This post only presents its Docker registry feature.

+**Note**: In spite of Docker registry feature in GitLab, Nexus 3 is still the favorite repository management application for supporting other types of repository such as maven, npm, and so on.
+If you only need a Docker registry, then GitLab may be more convenient.

 - `http://HOST/nexux` - First page of Nexus
-- Login with user `admin` and the password is in `${VOL_BASE_DIR}/nexus/` temp file.
+- Login with user `admin` and the password is in `${VOL_BASE_DIR}/nexus/admin.password` temp file.
 - Create a blob store called `docker`
-- Create a hosted Docker repository on HTTP port `8083`
+- Create a **hosted** Docker repository on HTTP port `8083`
-- Create a group Docker repository on HTTP port `8082` and add previous one to this
+- Create a **group** Docker repository on HTTP port `8082` and add previous one to this
 - Enable `Docker Bearer Token Realm`
 - To push an image to hosted repo
   - `docker login -u USER -p PASS HOST:8083`